Shoreline North/185th station: Public involvement in planning

 A community group recognized by Shoreline, called 185th Station-Area Citizens Committee (185SCC) was formed in 2012.
 The formal planning process in Shoreline started in May 2013.

 Public involvement has not always been orderly.
 At a March 2015 public forum in Shoreline on rezoning, the city's mayor threatened to have rowdy, shouting participants ejected by police.

 Station layout

-Shoreline North/185th station will consist of a single island platform situated below street level in a trench.
-The station will have two sets of stairs, escalators and elevators leading to enclosed surface entrances with ticket vending machines and rider information.
-To the immediate east of the station will be a bus station with multiple bays, as well as a kiss and ride facility, atop a 500-stall parking garage.
+Shoreline North/185th station consists of two side platforms situated below street level in a trench.
+The station has two sets of stairs, escalators and elevators leading to enclosed surface entrances with ticket vending machines and rider information.
+To the immediate east of the station is a bus station with multiple bays, as well as a kiss and ride facility, atop a 360-stall parking garage.
 The parking garage was originally planned to be on the west side of the freeway, connected by an enlarged overpass, but was consolidated to save costs.

 Services

-In addition to Link light rail service, Shoreline North/185th station is planned to become the southern terminus of Community Transit's Swift Blue Line, a bus rapid transit service on the Highway 99 corridor in Snohomish County.
+In addition to Link light rail service, Shoreline North/185th station is the southern terminus of Community Transit's Swift Blue Line, a bus rapid transit service on the State Route 99 corridor in Snohomish County.
+The Blue Line was extended to the station on September 14, 2024, and connects it to Lynnwood and Everett.
+The station has four bus bays: two for the Swift Blue Line and two for local King County Metro routes.
+These local routes travel to Richmond Beach, North City, and Northgate.